 iPods and Phones – CAUTION!!
 It is important that you are aware of other bikers and motor vehicles.
 We highly recommend you DON’T ride with ear buds while on BRAN.
 Give your full attention to riding.

 Road Cracks and Debris – Take all cracks on a 90-degree angle.
 Point out potholes, broken glass, and other hazards to those behind you.

 Defense – Your personal safety requires a totally defensive style of riding.
 Most accidents occur toward the end of the day or the end of the week’s ride, when people are tired.
 Stay alert.

 Backtracking – BRAN discourages backtracking.
 That means no going against the approved route.
 This is a particular problem on a two lane road with no shoulders.
 If a car comes upon two riders going opposite directions, something has to give.
 Please don’t backtrack!

 Remember, the ride is safe, only if you make it safe.
 Don’t spoil the ride for others.
 On BRAN you ride at your own risk.
-Neither the Rotary Club nor Omaha Pedalers assume responsibility for you or your bicycle.
+Neither BRAN nor the Omaha Pedalers assume responsibility for you or your bicycle.
 It’s Your Responsibility!
 So ride safely and have an enjoyable journey.

 Preparation and Training

 A rider prepared for BRAN will generally have a much more enjoyable ride than one who is not prepared.
 Preparation involves both yourself and your equipment.
 The following guidelines should help you get ready for your week on the road.